What are dentures?

-Dentures are false teeth that have been custom made to fit your mouth in order to replace natural teeth that have been lost.
-Dentures can either be full – to replace all the teeth, or partial – to replace some teeth.
+They are false teeth that have been custom made to fit your mouth in order to replace natural teeth that have been lost or removed.
+They can can either be full – to replace all the teeth, or partial – to replace some teeth.
 Full dentures are made from acrylic and partial dentures are either wholly acrylic or they may have a metal frame.

-The procedure for dentures
+The process for creating and fitting your dentures

-- The dentist takes impressions of your mouth
+- The dentist takes impressions of your mouth.

-- The dentist will fit the wax model into your mouth, making any necessary adjustments
+- The dentist will fit the wax model into your mouth, making any necessary adjustments.

-- Using the modified wax model the technician will make a trial denture
+- Using the modified wax model the technician will make a trial denture.

-- The dentist will check the look, feel and fit of the trial denture in the mouth
+- The dentist will check the look, feel and fit of the trial denture in the mouth.

-- The trial denture will be fixed by the technician to create the final denture
+- The trial denture will be fixed by the technician to create the final denture.

-- Follow up visits to the dentist may still be required for minor adjustments for optimum comfort
+- Follow up visits to the dentist may still be required for minor adjustments for optimum comfort.

-Getting used to new dentures
+Getting used to new false teeth

 Dentures will probably feel strange and may be a little uncomfortable to begin with as the mouth adjusts.
 Sore spots and tenderness to the gums are common to start with, but should only last a day or two.
-Eating and speaking can be a little difficult until you get used to the new dentures.
+Eating and speaking can be a little difficult until you get used to the new teeth.
 Some people experience a little nausea and you may find food tastes differently at first.
 These mild discomforts shouldn’t last more than a few days while your mouth adjusts to your new teeth.

-Looking after dentures
+Looking after false teeth

-- If you have lost teeth, dentures can improve the way you look, bite, chew and speak
+- If you have lost teeth, dentures can improve the way you look, bite, chew and speak.

 - Modern techniques mean that dentures can now appear very natural.